Segway Ninebot ES2

 This electric scooter works well on flat road surfaces that are likely to be local to where you live.

-Big hills and steep inclines will be a problem.
+Big hills and steep inclines can be difficult for the 300 Watt motor.

-Check out our review to see if the ES2 is going to meet your personal needs.
+Check out our review to see if the Ninebot ES2 has the clout to get you from A to B.

 It is one of the cheaper higher-spec kick scooters on the market which makes it a popular model.